JackDanger/twilio_contactable/README.markdown

     @user = User.create(:sms_phone_number => '5552223333')
     @user.send_sms_confirmation!

 then ask the user for the confirmation code off their phone and pass it in to sms_confirm_with:

     @user.sms_confirm_with(user_provided_code)

-If the code is right then the user's current phone number will be automatically marked as confirmed. you can check this at any time with:
+If the code is right then the user's current phone number will be automatically marked as confirmed.
+You can check this at any time with:

     @user.sms_confirmed? # => true
     @user.send_sms!("Hi!
 This is a text message.")

 Then maybe the user will reply with 'BLOCK' by accident and @user.sms_blocked? will be true.
 You can fix this by calling:

     @user.unblock_sms!